-The Life is Beautiful music festival is set to return to downtown Las Vegas Oct.
-24 – 26, 2014.
-Last year's inaugural two-day festival featured some of the hottest acts in the music industry, plenty of food and drink, a learning center, art and even a Ferris wheel.
-Some 60,000 people attended the festival in 2013, spread over 15-city blocks.
+The Life is Beautiful music festival will return to downtown Las Vegas Sept.
+22 - 24, 2017.
+The festival features some of the hottest acts in the music industry, plenty of food and drink, a learning center, art and even a Ferris wheel.
 The festival offers so much, we thought we'd offer some tips on what we learned during our first experience at Life is Beautiful.

-4. Plan your time wisely.
+Plan your time wisely.
 There's more than great music acts at Life is Beautiful.
-2013's inaugural festival also featured art, a culinary area and a beer and spirits garden.
+There's also art, a culinary area and a beer and spirits garden.
+Celebrity chefs from around the valley cook up mean dishes you won't want to miss during your time at the festival.
+If you are planning to go all night you will definitely need food to fuel your fire.
 Spend some time looking at the lineup, the must-sees on the schedule and at which stage they are performing.
+After you have your personal lineup mapped out, check out the local art scene in the meantime while you wait for your favorite bands.
 A map is your friend.
 Don't rely entirely on the app.
-You might not be able to access it (see No. 2).
+You might not be able to access it.

 If you're getting to the open-air festival before sunset, wear sunscreen.
 Also, bring layers.
-October can either be warm or cool (our weather can be temperamental, like our dealers) and if you show up dressed for summer heat, you'll be shivering by the end of the night.
+Fall in Vegas can either be warm or cool (our weather can be temperamental, like our dealers) and if you show up dressed for summer heat, you might be shivering by the end of the night.
 Of course, this might make for the perfect opportunity to cuddle up to that special someone.

 Keep hydrated!
 And not just with beer (even though it can be argued certain beers are just flavored water).
-Although the festival is in October, we're still in the arid desert.
+Although the festival is in the fall, we're still in the arid desert.
 Your not-as-bad hangover will thank you in the morning.